righettod/website-passive-reconnaissance/README.md

 # Objectives

-Script to automate, when possible, the **passive reconnaissance** performed a website prior to an assessment (no direct hit on the target).
+Script to automate, when possible, the **passive reconnaissance** performed on a website prior to an assessment (no direct hit on the target).

 Also used to guide my reconnaissance phase by defining all steps (manual or automated) that must be mandatory performed.